• Skip to primary navigation

 There was a bit of a financial sacrifice too but again I have no regrets because we recognized the value of that moment.

-4. You are not too old to start
+4. You’re not too old to start

 Ok, so there are some things that you can’t go back in time to do.

-Like little league or becoming a gymnast if you are 35 …..but there is so much you CAN do.
+Like Little League or becoming a gymnast if you are 35 …..but there is so much you CAN do.

 A few years ago, I took a snowboarding lesson for the first time.
 I was concerned about being too old to start.